jeff-hamm/LCAnalyzeFFT/README.md

 DSP code like this.
 The library currently uses a significant percentage of the memory and processing time available to the device.
-That said, there should be enough processing power left over to do some simple visualizations.
+That said, there should be enough processing power left over to do some cool stuff.

 Of special note, by default, the implementation does not use overlapping FFT windows, nor does it average transforms